kakaobrain/hotr/README.md

 ## 4. Results
 Here, we provide improved results of V-COCO Scenario 1 (58.9 mAP, 0.5ms) and HICO-DET Default(Full) (23.76 mAP) from the version of our initial submission (55.2 mAP & 23.46 mAP, 0.9ms).
 This is obtained "without" applying any priors on the scores (see [iCAN](https://github.com/vt-vl-lab/iCAN/blob/83a363cfc80bf62538d5faf6ec17c871686c0635/lib/ult/apply_prior.py)).
+The fine-tuned version of HICO-DET can be obtained by only fine-tuning the FFN layers of the instance decoder (without the need of fully training the entire encoder-decoder).

 ### 4-1.
 V-COCO dataset
 | Epoch | # queries | Scenario 1   | Scenario 2  | Checkpoint   |